 Ferritic Stainless Steel

-Ferritic steel has a high chromium and low carbon content.
-This means ferritic steel is not as strong as martensitic steel (as a result of the low carbon content), but it is very resistant to corrosion, and is magnetic.
+Ferritic steel has high chromium and low carbon content.
+This means ferritic steel is not as strong as martensitic steel (as a result of the low carbon content), but it is very resistant to corrosion and is magnetic.

 Most often used in kitchenware, for the construction of industrial machinery, and in the auto industry, ferritic steels are also not heat-treatable.
 They are processed almost exclusively in the annealed temper.

 PH stainless steel is made by adding copper, molybdenum, aluminum, and titanium, either by themselves or in any combination.
 These metals can be three or four times stronger than austenitic steel and have a relatively low toughness.

 Due to its unique blend of strength and good formability, PH steel is typically used in the oil and gas, aerospace, and nuclear industries.

 Martensitic steel becomes stronger and harder after heat treatment, which is among its main benefits.
 When heated and rapidly cooled, the atoms become what is known as body-centered tetragonal, a distorted position that makes the steel harder and stronger.
 Numerous processes can be utilized in order to harden martensitic steel.

 By heating it in order to form precipitates which prevent the movement of defects in the steel's molecular structure, the steel is hardened.
 The containment of these defects makes the metal harder and stronger.
 After heating, it is then stored for hours at an elevated temperature until the process, which is often used to increase the strength of the martensitic steel, is complete.

 Annealing involves heating steel to make the steel's molecular structure more homogeneous and remove stress.
 This results in softer steel that is easier to manipulate.